annotation/stam/README.md

   select on.
 In simpler terms, it determines the criteria of what annotations to select.
 The tuples consist of a *subject* (an AnnotationSelectionSet) and an *operator *(`AnnotationOperator`), the *object* is already contained within the `AnnotationOperator` in our model and its type depends on the actual operator.
-This essentially formulates a constraint how how an AnnotationSelectionSet relates to something else, for instance we can put the constraint that some set X has operator `AnnotationOperator::HasText("hallå")` or that all instances in annotation set X should reference annotation in set Y: `References(Y)` .
+This essentially formulates a constraint how how an AnnotationSelectionSet relates to something else, for instance we can put the constraint that some set X has operator `AnnotationOperator::Text("hallå")` or that all instances in annotation set X should reference annotation in set Y: `References(Y)` .
 How exactly this will be used in querying is explain in the next section.
 * `assignments` - This is a list of tuples (`[(set: &AnnotationSelectionSet, operator: AssignmentOperator)*]` ) to add/modify/delete things in the model, as determined by the exact `AssignmentOperator` used.

 ### Querying